ewwmy/cheatsheets/javascript.md

     console.log(this) // has context of its object
   },
   f10: () => {
-    console.log(this) // has no own context
+    console.log(this) // has no own context due to this is arrow function }
-  }
 }